 The 5th International ECCC Creep & Fracture Conference in Edinburgh will bring together engineers and scientists from around the world to present and discuss research and developments in all aspects of creep behaviour of high temperature industrial materials and components.
 The overall aim is to disseminate knowledge and identify future work items requiring attention from the high temperature research, design and standardisation communities.

 Join 2000 Delegates from the largest Manufacturers in Scotland and the UK.
 Understand the latest Innovations in IoT & Industry 4.0, Automation & Robotics, Lean, Blockchain, Machine Learning, Supply Chain, Quality & Safety and more.

 Glasgow Science Centre

-Back for it's third year, the Made in Scotland awards champions all aspects of transformational discoveries and developments made in Scotland.
+Back for its fifth year, the Business Insider Made in Scotland Awards in partnership with the University of Strathclyde's Advanced Forming Research Centre champions all aspects of transformational discoveries and developments made in Scotland.